SHOOTING DIGITAL

 Topics in the Book

 Why Digital?
-Selecting a Camera Lighting for Digital
+DSLR and HD video Lighting for Digital

 Camera Support Framing and Frame Rates Shooting Film for Digital